ihstevenson/sample_means/Readme.md

-This example builds on the `tabsetPanel` and `tabPanel` widgets, so illustrate the stats concept that the distribution of sample means becomes Gaussian with SEM=sd/sqrt(n).
+This example builds on the `tabsetPanel` and `tabPanel` widgets to illustrate the how the distribution of sample means becomes Gaussian with SEM=sd/sqrt(n).